loopwerk/django-generic-notifications/docs/preferences.md

 ## User Preferences

-By default, users receive notifications based on the channel defaults configured for each notification type and channel.
+By default, users receive notifications based on the channel defaults configured for each notification type and channel (see [customizing.md](https://github.com/loopwerk/django-generic-notifications/tree/main/docs/customizing.md)).
 Users can then customize their preferences by explicitly enabling or disabling specific channels for each notification type.

 The system supports both: